fiseni/fiseni.github.io/_posts/2024-01-28-the-journey-to-630x-faster-batch-job.markdown

 In this first attempt we won't utilize any drastically different algorithm.
 Let's just explore how far we can push with the existing approach.
 - Prepare the MasterPart dataset.
 Let's create two additional arrays of it, one sorted by PartNumber and another one sorted by PartNumberNoHyphens.
-- Remove duplicates and records with less than 3 characters.
 - Now that we have a sorted collection, we don't have to start looping from the first item.
 Perhaps we need a `Dictionary<int, int>` where the key is the length of the string, and the value is the starting position in the MasterPart collection.
 So, for each Part, we can retrieve the starting position to loop through MasterParts.
 There might be cases where a given length doesn't exist in MasterParts, therefore, we have to fill these empty values in the dictionary with the next available length (since we're searching for a suffix).
 All this state should be prepared before we start with the outer loop.
 As an example, this is what the dictionary will contain.
 ![Image2](/assets/img/posts/perfdemo/image-2.png)
 - The third rule we have has the opposite logic.
 We're searching whether MasterPart.PartNumber is a suffix to Part.PartNumber.
 So we should fill the dictionaries accordingly and have to loop backwards.